magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_right-practice-steady-practice.md

 it a saucepan it can be a saucepan.
 It can be whatever you call it.
 This is called ‘concept’.
 If we fully know the spittoon, even if somebody calls it a saucepan there’s no problem.
 Whatever others may call it, we are unperturbed because we are not blind to its true nature.
-This is Dhamma.
+This is one who knows Dhamma.

 Now let’s come back to ourselves.
 Suppose somebody said, ‘You’re crazy!’ or, ‘You’re stupid,’ for example.
 Even though it may not be true, you